 “Optional” Select Package

 But let’s get back to the electronic packages themselves and what they do.
-For all intents and purposes, most RTs delivered in North America will come with BMW’s optional $5,150 Select Package so it’s probably a good idea if you know a little about them.
+Most RTs delivered in North America will come with BMW’s optional $5,150 Select Package, so it’s probably a good idea if you know a little about them.

 Included in this package (this is not a complete list) are items such as Next Generation Dynamic ESA (D-ESA), Gear ShiftAssist Pro, Ride Modes Pro with Dynamic Mode, Hill Start Control Pro (HSC), Dynamic Traction Control (DTC) and Dynamic Brake Control (DBC).